-Gunmen Open Fire On Crowd Outside French Mosque, Wounding Eight [Breaking]
+Gunmen Open Fire On Crowd Outside French Mosque, Wounding Eight

 Two gunmen have opened fire on a crowd outside a French mosque in Avignon, south France, leaving eight wounded.
 The police have described them as two “hooded” men, one wielding a handgun, one a rifle.

-According to a report by The Mirror, people were leaving Arrahma mosque after services at around 10:30 p.m. local time when one of the men, exiting his vehicle, opened fire on the crowd.
+According to a report by The Mirror, people were leaving the Arrahma mosque after services at around 10:30 p.m. local time when one of the men, exiting his vehicle, opened fire on the crowd.
 At least four were wounded as the crowd panicked and attempted to flee.

+#Avignon : huit personnes blessées dans une fusillade devant une mosquée https://t.co/EntbPRmmqf #FaitDivers pic.twitter.com/FUxmhSsiQv

-A family of four in a second-floor apartment about 50 meters away, one a seven-year-old girl, was also struck by shrapnel from the attack, according to French newspaper La Provence.
+A family of four in a second-floor apartment about 50 meters away, one a seven-year-old girl, was also struck by shrapnel from the attack and slightly wounded, according to French newspaper La Provence.

-Police have allegedly dismissed allegations that this was a terrorist attack.
-Magistrate Laure Chabaud hypothesized that the attack appeared as if it might be the result of a quarrel between young people.
+Police have allegedly “completely dismissed” allegations that this was a terrorist attack.
+Local prosecutor Laure Chabaud suggested that initial reports indicated that the attack appeared as if it might be the result of a quarrel between young people.

 Police and firefighters remain on the scene; the number and nature of casualties from the attack remains up in the air.

-Note: Update: French prosecutors are now saying that they suspect the shooting to have been due to a gangland dispute, according to The Telegraph.
-Police have still released no details on any suspects they may have.